KeppySoftware/KMC/README.md

 <br>
 A fully functional MIDI to WAV converter, suitable for normal AND heavy MIDIs!
 (Up to 500 million notes for 32-bit version, unlimited [sorta?] for 64-bit version)

+## Windows SmartScreen tells me that this app might infect my computer.
+Are you trying to steal my data???
+Why would I publish KMC on GitHub, to get sued by them?
+I already have money issues irl, no needs to have more on the Internet.
+Anyway no, the files are completely safe.
+The source code is online, even.
+Take a look if you don't trust my words.

 ## How can I get the converter without installing it?
 There's a portable version of Keppy's MIDI Converter too.
 [Take a look here] (https://github.com/KaleidonKep99/Keppys-MIDI-Converter/releases).